 MA in Social and Historical Anthropology

-The Department of Social Anthropology and History runs a two-year Program of Postgraduate Studies on Social and Historical Anthropology, according to the provisions of the Law 2083/92.
-The operation of the Program began in the academic year 2001-2002 and focuses on the interdisciplinary study of contemporary and historical societies and cultural systems from the viewpoint of social and historical anthropology.
+The Department of Social Anthropology and History runs a two-year Programme of Postgraduate Studies on Social and Historical Anthropology, according to the provisions of the Law 2083/92.
+The operation of the Programme began in the academic year 2001-2002 and focuses on the interdisciplinary study of contemporary and historical societies and cultural systems from the viewpoint of social and historical anthropology.

 Students are required to attend the lectures and seminars of the postgraduate courses as specified in the curriculum.
 Postgraduate courses usually combine lecture with seminar-style development of topics.
 In the lecture, the lecturer develops the topic followed by a discussion.
 In the seminar, one or more students are responsible for presenting an issue, elaborating on certain aspects of the lecture and setting the stage for a systematic, in-depth discussion with their peers.
 The exact cycle of lectures and seminars, together with the suggested bibliography, is indicated in the guide for each course.
 Graduate students are assessed on the basis of oral participation, seminar presentations and written assignments per course.